Demeterlife/Token-sale/README.md

 # Demeter Crowdsale Contracts

-This repository contains the contracts for the [Demeter.life](demetersite) corwdsale.
+This repository contains the contracts for the [Demeter.life][demetersite] corwdsale.

 ![Demeter.life logo](demeter.png)